Sun Peaks Resort: Reconciliation and revamping of facilities

-In the summer of 1979, the new owners announced their master plan: a massive $10 million project which would see the mountain receive an 18-hole golf course, a large (300 acre) village, community tennis/basketball courts, a new warming lodge midway up the slopes, but most relevant at the time, a brand new chairlift.
-During the summer of that same year, the Crystal Chairlift was installed east of the Burfield, with its bottom terminal at a similar elevation to the summit of the Shuswap Chair.
-This new three-person fixed-grip lift was manufactured by Doppelmayr and ran along the east ridge of the Crystal Bowl.
-It was in operation for the 1979–80 ski season.
+In 1979, the Crystal Chairlift was installed east of the Burfield, a three-person fixed-grip lift in operation for the 1979–1980 ski season.

-In the late months of 1980, allegations from unnamed sources pummeled Tod Mountain, citing that the company could no longer manage to pay its employees.
-This evoked rumors questioning if the resort would even open for the 1980–81 season.
-Luckily, Tod Mountain Developments Ltd. had begun selling their package and advertising the resort as a prime location for the Pacific Western Airlines (PWA) Pro Ski Tour.
-Starting in 1980 through to 1984, Tod Mountain was a regular stop on the calendar.
+From 1980 to 1984, Tod Mountain was a location on the Pacific Western Airlines Pro Ski Tour.
 At the same time, Masters races, sanctioned by the Canadian Masters National Alpine program, began to be held at Tod Mountain in 1986.
 In the mid-1980s, the Headwalls run became the chosen course for the annual Velocity Challenge.
 In this event, skiers "tuck" into a special, aerodynamic position and ski down the daunting, black-diamond difficulty Headwalls Run.
 Speeds of up to 175 km/h (109 mph) are reached.
 The last time the event was held was in 2018.
 These three main events which commenced in the 1980s not only helped to keep the resort afloat, but also boosted the reputation of Tod Mountain.

 Throughout the 1980s, a noticeable shift in main operations had been transpiring.
 The base of the Shuswap Chair, the proposed site of the eventual village, was quickly becoming the "place to be".
 After the road was extended past the base of the Burfield chair to the base of the Shuswap in 1982, the "restaurant" quickly gained popularity as a food supplier.
 A rental shop and the relocated ski school also formed up near the chairlift.
 5 Mile (then referred to as Dynamite), the run from the top of the Burfield/Crystal chairs to the base of the Shuswap Chair, gained popularity.
 Between 1986 and 1989, almost 10 entirely new runs, branching from the top of the Shuswap Chair, were cut and another 20 were flagged as future development.

-On December 24, 1989, a fire broke out in the engine room of the Crystal Chairlift.
+On 24 December 1989, a fire broke out in the engine room of the Crystal Chairlift.
 Fred Ahrweiler, the head of Mechanical Engineering and head lift operator, received the news the next day.
 However, by February 1990, the Crystal Chair was running once more thanks to the tireless work of Ahrweiler and his team.